Trauma, PTSD, & Complex PTSD (c-PTSD)

 • Chronic pain

 People who struggle with PTSD and C-PTSD may feel that the world is a frightening place with no hope for recovery.
-Evidence shows that by using trauma-focused therapies such as Eye Movement Desensitization Reprocessing (EMDR) and Internal Family Systems, survivors of trauma can rewire their brains and reprocess their traumas at a pace that is safe for them.
-These types of therapy are different than traditional talk therapy in that they do not only help you make sense of what happened to you intellectually, but they work by changing physiological responses within the body.
+Evidence shows that by using trauma-focused therapies such as Eye Movement Desensitization Reprocessing (EMDR) and Internal Family Systems and other somatic therapies, survivors of trauma can rewire their brains and reprocess their traumas at a pace that is safe for them.
+These types of therapy are different than traditional talk therapy in that they not only help you make sense of what happened to you intellectually, but they work by changing physiological responses within the body.
 Evidence shows that trauma is re-experienced in the body, and so in order to heal, it needs to be reprocessed and healed through the body.